jlevy/og-equity-compensation/README.md

 All of this Guide should complement and [*not replace*](#disclaimer) consultation with a professional compensation expert, tax professional, or lawyer.

-**CEOs** and **COOs** who run a company or team of significant size should be sure to talk to an equity compensation consultant or specialist at a law firm. **Founders** looking for an introduction to legalities of running a company may wish to check out Clerky’s [*Legal Concepts for Founders*](https://handbook.clerky.com/) as well as talking to their lawyer.
+Anyone such as a **CEOs**, **CFOs**, or **COOs** who runs a company or team of significant size should be sure to talk to an equity compensation consultant or specialist at a law firm to learn about equity compensation plans. **Founders** looking for an introduction to legalities of running a company may wish to check out Clerky’s [*Legal Concepts for Founders*](https://handbook.clerky.com/) as well as talking to their lawyer.
 Founders should also lean on their investors for advice, as they may have additional experience. **Executive compensation** at large or public companies is an even